itsvikask/Angular-POC/README.md

 # angular-poc
-Sample repository to make use of Angular concepts
+Sample repository to make use of Angular utils such as

+### angular material
+### angular in-memory web api